psu-sleic/policies/sops/sleic-3T-sops-revised.md

 	- Metallic objects in the body can also have dangerous effects when placed in a magnetic field.
 	- Ferromagnetic metal implants or fragments may twist or move, causing internal injury.
 - The Radio Frequency (RF) pulses
-	- MRI scans use radi- frequency pulses.
+	- MRI scans use radio frequency pulses.
 	- RF pulses may cause tissue heating or burns.
 	- The FDA sets limits to the amount of heating or the Specific Absorption Rate (SAR) that is allowed.
 	- RF may damage electronic or implanted medical devices.
 	- RF fields can cause burns by producing electrical currents in conductive loops.
 	- When using equipment such as surface coils, ECG or EEG leads, researchers must be extremely careful not to allow the wire or cable to form a conductive loop with itself or with the subject.
-	- Equipment that is not RF shielded may be damaged or may cause spurious signals when operated in the magnetic field.
+	- Equipment that is not RF-shielded may be damaged or may cause spurious signals when operated in the magnetic field.
 - The Gradients or Time Varying Magnetic Fields
 	- Rapidly changing gradient fields used in MRI have the potential to cause peripheral nerve stimulation (PNS).
 	- Gradients produce excessive acoustic noise levels for which hearing protection must be provided and worn.